Namwon: Climate

+Demographics

+As of 2024, the population is 21,493, of which 49.0% are male and 51.0% are female.
+Minors make up 11.4% of the population, and seniors make up 32.4%.
+Foreigners make up 2.6% of the population.

+Religion

+As of 2015, 14.1% of the population follow Buddhism, 24.8% follow Christianity (of which 20.9% Protestantism and 3.9% Catholicism), 1.7% follow other religions and 59.4% are irreligious.

 Festivals

 Chunhyang festivals

 The Chunhyang festival, that commemorates the love, fidelity and integrity of Chunhyang, started when female Korean entertainers created a fund to have a ceremony to honour Chunhyang in 1931, at a time when Korea was colonized by Japan.
 The festival is known as a festival for love through which the city of Namwon and the cultural assets of Chunhyang are promoted to the global community.

 The Chunhyang festival, one of the 10 most celebrated festivals in Korea, attracts not only Korean participants but has also become popular among foreigners.
 Miss Chunhyang Beauty Pageant and other events make the festival memorable and fun for visitors.

 The main bridge that crosses the river that runs through the middle of the city is lit up, and along the river bank there are vendors selling food and items of all kinds.
 The Chunhyang beauty contest can be entered by the most beautiful female residents, in Hanbok (traditional dress).
 Another event is the Chunhyang parade which runs through cordoned sections of the city along the river bank, and which comprises just about the entire complement of the city's mid-grade schoolgirls (numbering probably in the low hundreds) who are dressed in full chogori and carry musical instruments of some type, and who march in a very long line.
 There are also other parades of men and anyone else who is not a young girl may dress up in traditional dress and join the procession.
 The festival lasts four days and fireworks are launched every night.

 For the rest of the year when the festival is not on, there is a small theme park dedicated to Chunhyang (Namwon Tourist Complex) complete with hypothetical dwellings and surroundings that someone like Chunhyang would have had (a mock house and yard).
 There are other sights in the park unrelated to Chunhyang such as a fish pond where visitors are free to feed the fish and some old-fashioned swings and horseshoe-style throwing games.
 Outside the park, along the river bank, there are also mini paddle boats that people can rent to traverse the small river.